Dietrich-L/CPM-65/README.txt

 TYPE		1.6
 XMODEM		1.2

-All software is supplies as assembler files to be assembled with the CPM-65 assembler.
-In case, you wish to use a different assembler, the syntax has to be adapted accordingly.
+All software is supplied as assembler files to be assembled with the CPM-65 assembler.
+In case you wish to use a different assembler, the syntax has to be adapted accordingly.

 Documentation
 --------------------